 Ram: ‘The forest creatures mated before your eyes.
 Ravana tried to seduce you.
 How did you resist?’

 Sita: ‘I thought of how beautiful you are.
 And so waited patiently for the best that was already mine.’

 In your book Shiva to Shankara you discussed Lord Shiva the outsider god, reluctant in marriage yet represented by a phallic symbol, ironically by a nation uncomfortable with sex…

 In Christianity, God is approached through an instrument of torture, the crucifix.
 Salvation is sought by venerating a dead body of God’s son.
 Symbols do not follow a simple logic and must not be taken literally.
 Yet we do because our mind resists metaphor and we find comfort in the literal.

 In your own words, Kama goes around the world shooting arrows of desire really irresponsibly.
 What really makes one fall in love?
-What makes one person attractive to another yet not attractive to others?
 Are humans essentially monogamous?

 We need to differentiate between desire for the body that leads to great sex, intellectual compatibility that leads to great conversation and emotional comfort that leads to a sense of security.
 We can find the same in three different people, or in one.
 When it comes in one, we call it love.
 Kama focuses on the first (desire), over which we have no control.
 It just happens.
 You cannot force yourself to desire.

 Love is when we feel pleasure in satisfying the needs and demands of the other, making the other feel safe, and don’t feel exploited while doing so.

 So love is not just an unconscious process like desire; it is also an intellectual conscious process of caring.